cutthroat78/Leaving-Cert-Notes/subjects/business/unit-6/23-ethical-social-and-environmental-responsibilities.md

 | Reduce pollution | Reduce emissions; prevent accidental releases of gases; aim for pollution prevention, rather than pollution control |
 | Greener products | Invest in research to develop new products that are less harmful for the environment |

-## How meeting social, ethical and environmental responsibilities affects a business ​
+## How meeting social, ethical and environmental responsibilities affects a business
 **Impact on business costs:**
-- Higher wages​
+- Higher wages
-- Higher manufacturing costs​
+- Higher manufacturing costs
-- Higher installation costs for new resources (e.g. solar panels)​
+- Higher installation costs for new resources (e.g. solar panels)
-- Lower costs from fewer fines​
+- Lower costs from fewer fines
-- Lower long-term energy costs from renewable sources​
+- Lower long-term energy costs from renewable sources

 **Impact on business revenue:**
 - Increased Sales